ygbuil/3x2-Pad/firmware/3x2_pad/readme.md

     <img src="images/kle.png" alt="KLE" width="500px">

 * Run `cd /qmk_firmware/keyboards/3x2_pad` (altough I think it can be run from anywhere) and then compile `qmk compile -kb 3x2_pad -km default`.
 This will generate a `3x2_pad_default.hex` file in `/qmk_firmware`.
 * Open QMK toolbox, choose `firmware` and `MCU type`.
 Plug PCB.
-Close circuit for RESET and GND.
+Close circuit for RESET and GND to enter bootloader mode.
 Click flash.
 * To use it with Via, go to design tab and upload `/qmk_firmware/keyboards/3x2_pad/via.json`.